spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 * Ocean Cluster ID: This option filters data only for the selected ID, making it suitable for data sources with data from several Ocean clusters.
 * Aggregation Interval: Used to set a relative time in panels with aggregated data.
 The relative time will be shown on the panel title.

-## Metrics
+## Dashboard Metrics Breakdown

-Ocean metrics are relevant to Ocean Prometheus [Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/scrape).
+This section describes the metrics for the previously shown dashboard visualizations.

-Monitor the following key metrics to understand how Ocean scales.
+>**Note:** Ocean metrics are relevant to the Ocean Prometheus [Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/scrape).

 ### Current Status